AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 ### Looks

-Assignment of materials to geometry can be performed by loading a MaterialX document which contains one or more looks (e.g. `resources\Materials\Examples\StandardSurface\standard_surface_look_brass_tiled.mtlx`).
-If the geometry string referenced by a look matches the name of a group in the current mesh, then the given material assignment will be applied to that mesh group.
+Assignment of materials to geometry can be performed by loading a MaterialX document which contains look elements (e.g. [Materials/Examples/StandardSurface/standard_surface_look_brass_tiled](../../resources/Materials/Examples/StandardSurface/standard_surface_look_brass_tiled.mtlx)).
+If the geometry string referenced by a look matches the name of a group in the current mesh, then the material assignment will be applied to that mesh group.

 ### Lighting